Salvation Army New York City emergency financial assistance.

 Many people who contact the Salvation Army have never asked for help in the past.
 Maybe someone has had a reduction in work hours, missed a paycheck or two, has experienced a recent divorce, or has an illness or serious medical condition.
 Or they need help moving to a more affordable home.
 The New York City Salvation Army locations also help people of all backgrounds, races, and religions, including immigrants, refugees, and other newcomers to the city.

-Emergency Services have helped bring thousands of people advance from lives of despair to lives of hope and dignity, it has kept hundreds of people off the streets, and tens of thousands receive food, especially around the holidays such as Thanksgiving, Easter, and Christmas.
+Emergency Services have helped bring thousands of people advance from lives of despair to lives of hope and dignity.
+The free overnight shelters keep hundreds of people off the streets, and tens of thousands receive free food, especially around the holidays such as Thanksgiving, Easter, and Christmas.

 The exact types, numbers, and funding for programs will vary by center.
 Some of what is offered includes:

 Many of these Emergency Services programs are great tools for offering emergency financial assistance.
 The support can help pay many different types of bills, rent and basic needs.
 They can serve as key supplement to the low income, unemployed and needy.
 Services are especially in demand at the end of the month when food stamps, unemployment checks and social security checks come up short.

 Transitional housing and homeless services are available.
 The Salvation Army operates several homeless shelters around NYC and the various boroughs.
 Some of the specific resources include family residences and veterans’ shelters.
 A MICA shelter is also offered for men diagnosed as both chemically addicted and mentally ill.
 A short term transitional housing, shelter and assessment program is also available for homeless women.

 Education, specifically English as a Second Language (ESL) and job training classes, are provided by the Salvation Army in New York City.
 There are a total of four ESL programs that are located in the region, and operate in the Staten Island and Queens area.
 Students leverage their skills and what they learn to hopefully gain higher paying jobs.